ArnavSaxena515/Expenses-Tracker/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The application makes use of shared_preverences package provided by pub dev to get an instance of the user's local storage (documents).
+The data from the user's transaction is encoded as a JSON string, written in a text file and stored.
+The list is sorted by the order of the date of transaction before being written.

+This application makes use of JSON serializable to serialize the Transaction model class for easier JSON encoding and decoding.